primer76/alx-low_level_programming/0x00-hello_world/README.md

 2. Generates assembly code
 3. Creates executable file
 4. Prints exactly what is written in the C file using function puts
+5. Prints exactly what is written in the C file using function printf